rameezsajid/FootballApp/README.md

 - Android Studio
 - JSON Restful API
 - This app displays football commentary and player stats by downloading data from API
-- API not included in this repository
+- API not included in this demo